24 Free Things to Do in Nashville

 Home to the third largest talk radio show in the nation with over 10 million listeners, Dave Ramsey’s radio show is much bigger than Nashville.
 His books have sold millions of copies, topped the New York Times Best Seller’s list multiple weeks in a row, and his class on financial peace has taken the country and world by storm.
 Visitors are welcome to watch the show for free, and you can sit in the lobby of Ramsey Solutions and watch Dave take calls, listen to the debt free screams, and even maybe find yourself on the radio’s TV channel as well.
 There’s free cookies and beverages to enjoy as well, handmade every morning by Dorothy in the bookstore, where you can browse Dave’s books and other materials.

-There’s plenty of outdoor things to do and explore at Warner Park, including hiking trails, outdoor play areas, and even organic gardens.
+There are a lot of exciting outdoor things to do and explore at Warner Park, including hiking trails, outdoor play areas, and even organic gardens.
 Admission to the park and the nature center is free, and the center often hosts classes and programs throughout the year that are free as well.
 You can learn about butterfly identification, watch the lunar eclipse, or take a hike and learn more about the fauna and horticulture in Tennessee.
 There’s plenty of activities and programs for kids as well as adults throughout the year and at various times throughout the day.

 You don’t have to leave Nashville to experience some tropical paradise scenery.
 Located in the very heart of Nashville, the Opryland Hotel Gardens boasts almost 10 acres of tropical landscapes, waterfalls, and lush gardens to explore.
 There’s no charge for admission, and you don’t have to be a guest of the hotel in order to enjoy the oasis in the midst of the city.